 The Maine Coon cat comes in a total of over 75 different color and pattern combinations.
 It is possible for a Maine Coon to come in every possible coat color, as well as most patterns, including tortoiseshell, calico, tabby, smoke, shaded, and many others.

 The amount of Maine Coon colors and patterns might seem overwhelming, but they can actually be categorized quite simply.

-Maine Coon Colors
+Maine Coon Colors And Patterns

 The Maine Coon is a popular cat breed that is famous for being the largest domesticated cat breed in the world.

 White on a cat is actually the absence of pigmentation, while red and black can be “diluted” through genetic mutation to produce other colors.

 In Maine Coons, the color black can be diluted to chocolate, cinnamon, blue, lilac, and fawn.
 Meanwhile, the color red can also be diluted to cream.